Tempo logotype

 Engineering and DevOps teams

-For Jira-standardized enterprises, the comparison is Tempo for governance plus Jira for delivery versus a full Microsoft-stack alternative that still leaves portfolio-level financial and capacity governance unaddressed.
-Tempo's core message: Fund smarter, staff smarter, deliver profitably on top of the Jira the organization already runs.
+For Jira-standardized enterprises, the choice is Tempo for governance plus Jira for delivery, set against a full Microsoft-stack alternative that leaves portfolio-level financial governance unaddressed.
+Tempo's pitch to finance is direct: get cost visibility and capacity control on top of the Jira the organization already runs.

 How Tempo and Azure DevOps approach AI and integrations